rdsea/bigdataplatforms/tutorials/streamingwithflink/README.md

 ```
 It will start a container of rabbitMQ with both username and password as `guest`.

-You can also follow the instructions [here](https://kafka.apache.org/quickstart) to start a Kafka cluster.
-Then you have to create a few topics before running the experiment and test if your Kafka server works correctely
+You can also follow [the Kafka instructions](https://kafka.apache.org/quickstart) to start a Kafka cluster or use [our simple Kafka tutorial](../../../basickafka/README.md).
+Then you have to create a few topics before running the experiment and test if your Kafka server works

 ```bash
 $ bin/kafka-topics.sh --create --topic <your topic name> --bootstrap-server <your Kafka host ip>:<Kafka port>
 $ bin/kafka-topics.sh --list --zookeeper <zookeeper host>:<zookeeper port>